 - Cover up.
 When in wooded or grassy areas, wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.
 Try to stick to trails and avoid walking through low bushes and long grass.
 Keep your dog on a leash.

 - Use insect repellents.
-Apply insect repellent with a 20 percent or higher concentration of DEET to your skin.
+Apply insect repellent with a 20% or higher concentration of DEET to your skin.
 Parents should apply repellent to their children, avoiding their hands, eyes and mouths.
 Keep in mind that chemical repellents can be toxic, so follow directions carefully.
 Apply products with permethrin to clothing or buy pre-treated clothing.

 - Do your best to tick-proof your yard.
 Clear brush and leaves where ticks live.
 Keep woodpiles in sunny areas.